methodicalcloud/everythingshouldbevirtual.com/_posts/2016/2016-06-02-vagrant-box-templates.md

     - Vagrant
   redirect_from:
     - /vagrant-box-templates
+toc: true
+toc_label: "Contents"
+excerpt: "Over the past few months I have been putting together some Vagrant box templates based on different Linux distros all using Packer.
+My goal is to have..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Over the past few months I have been putting together some Vagrant box templates based on different Linux distros all using Packer.
 My goal is